ShahidHashmi1/DNS-Live/README.md

 ## Credits

-The collaborators on this project included Dimitra Anastasopoulos, and Nick Mason.
+The collaborators on this project included Dimitra Anastasopoulos, Nick Mason, and Shahid Hashmi.

 <br>